ShawkiKased/StoryQuest/README.md

 * Player starts on the base area.
 Gets to choose where on the map to go.
 * A Scenario will pop up, maybe asking if they have an item, or gives them a chance to be explained something
 * Certain Scenario's will stop the player from entering or fight based on whether they have an item or not
+* Scenario's themselves will be chosed from the original array of message objects, including with answers and continuations

 ## Implementation TimeLine